cert-manager/cert-manager/design/20220720-per-certificate-owner-ref.md

 **CSI driver**

-It is possible to use the [`csi-driver`](https://github.com/cert-manager/csi-driver) to circumvent the problem of "too many ephemeral Secret resources stored in etcd".
-Using the CSI driver, no Secret resource is created, alleviating the issue.
-Since Flant offers its customers the capability to use Certificate resources, and wants to keep supporting the Certificate type, switching from Certificate resources to the CSI driver isn't an option.
+It is possible to use a [`csi-driver`](https://github.com/cert-manager/csi-driver) to circumvent the problem of "too many ephemeral Secret resources stored in etcd".
+Using a CSI driver, no Secret resource is created, alleviating the issue.
+Since Flant offers its customers the capability to use Certificate resources, and wants to keep supporting the Certificate type, switching from Certificate resources to a CSI driver isn't an option.

 **Ad-hoc tool to delete orphaned Secrets**